Containerize Everything

 Build It

-The next time you install software check Docker Hub to see if it already exists as a container.
-If the software is not available as a container, Build It.
+The next time you install software, check Docker Hub to see if it already exists as a container.

-Recently, I discovered the HTML presentation framework Webslides.
-Not only am I a fan of anything other than Powerpoint but this is cool software.
-Since WebSlides is brand new a container did not exist.
+Since Webslides is brand new, a container did not exist.
 I spent 5 minutes creating a container for Webslides.
 Now it is available for all with a simple docker command:

 docker run -d -p 8080:80 vegasbrianc/webslides